lwernisch/lwernisch.github.io/research/index.md

 ---

-We develop a broad range of probabilistic modelling tools for the design and analysis of biological experiments as well as clinical data
+We developed a broad range of probabilistic modelling tools for the design and analysis of biological experiments as well as clinical data

 ------